hpi-dhc/PharMe/scripts/README.md

 and optionally correct what can be corrected easily in `<PATH_TO_BACKUP>_corrected_<TIMESTAMP>.base64.json`.

+Also checks which bricks are not used in guidelines.

 ### Drug annotation checks

 | Check | Description | `--correct`ed | Only for single-gene results* |